gaweee/flashcrawl/README.md

   },
   "body": "<!DOCTYPE html><html>...</html>",
   "hash": "abc123def456ghi789jkl012mno345pq",
-  "markdown": "# Page Title"
+  "markdown": "# Page Title",
+  "pdf": {
+    "saved": false,
+    "path": null,
+    "size": 0,
+    "error": null
   }
+}
 ```
-When the target responds with a PDF, `metadata.body` stays `null` and heading details remain empty, but the Markdown and hash fields are still populated.
+When the target responds with a PDF, `metadata.body` stays `null`, heading details remain empty, and the `pdf` object summarises where the file was stored.
+The `markdown` field is simply the byte size (e.g. `"12345 bytes"`), and `hash` is calculated from the raw PDF buffer.

 ## Notes
 - Requires Node.js ≥ 18.